shiyawang/shiyawang.github.io/index.md

 I hold a Ph.D. in Organizational Behavior from the Stanford Graduate School of Business, and an A.B. in English and an A.M. in Statistics from Harvard University.

+Previously, I was a pianist and received my training from The Juilliard School.

 _[Curriculum Vitae](assets/CV_Shiya_Wang_Nov_2025.pdf)_